Anisha234/MediSeeker/README.md

  Code to build a pipeline for drug discovery for personalized cancer treatment.
 This repo consists of the following directories:
  - toxicity: Code for training a toxicity predictor (regressor) on the herG dataset
- - drugResponse: Code for training a predictor to estimate the IC50 value for a cell line, drug combination
+ - response: Code for training a predictor to estimate the IC50 value for a cell line, drug combination
  - ilm: Code for training an infilling generator model to "fill in the blanks" given a smiles representation.
 Modified from code in  https://github.com/chrisdonahue/ilm/tree/master.
 We modify the code to mask smiles representation of drugs and train on a nanoGPT model architecture
  - st: Utilities for tokenization of smiles strings.
 Modified from code in https://github.com/DSPsleeporg/smiles-transformer